loopasam/Project-work/README.md

 I have kept the chembl triple store queries in a folder /Documents/EBIDatabase/Query.
 We can directlly run the query using terminal but for running on sparql-endpoint of chembl triple store, remove the comment from the query.

+Note: Try to avoid the use of filter function in SPARQL query, because it takes more time for running.

+In some of the quiries, I have used the filter function even is not needed but just to make a separate column.
+For example, I am interested in chembl-ID of molecules have activity standard type "IC50" then we can just put "IC50" value at standard type but to make a extra column to show that I have selected the correct standard type can use filter.
+We can add standard type as a new column have constant text "IC50" without filter.
+These differences make change in running time of query.
+To analyse this kind of changes, I have made query for about same problem in different way, and these are last 5 chembl queries.

 chembl sparql-endpoint is available at -[click](http://www.ebi.ac.uk/rdf/services/chembl/sparql?)